 Undersigned hereby agrees to the terms, conditions and stipulations of this agreement on behalf of their organization or business.
 This Agreement constitutes the entire understanding of both parties.
 Any changes or modifications thereto must be in writing and signed by both parties.

-A minimum deposit of fifty percent (50.0%) is required to commence work.
+A minimum deposit of fifty percent (50.0%) is required to commence work, and will include all applicable local, state, federal, and VAT taxes required to be collected.

-Fees to FBM are due and payable on the following schedule: fifty percent (50.0%) upon signing of contract, twenty-five percent (25.0%) after first stage of site is completed and approved and the balance upon page completion, but prior to delivery / uploading.
+Fees to FBM are due and payable on the following schedule: fifty percent (50.0%) upon signing of contract, remaining balance is due thirty (30) days after signing, or upon project completion, whichever date is sooner.
+The balance, if any, upon project completion, but prior to delivery / uploading, including any late fees and additional services provided during the course.
 The final payment must be made prior to delivery / uploading.
 If the total amount of the contract is less than Seven Hundred and NO/100 Dollars ($700.00), the total amount shall be paid upon signing of contract and any additional costs incurred during development will be invoiced at the completion of the web site.

 Advertising the pages to Web Search Engines and updating occur only after the final payment is made.
 All payments will be made in US funds.